Institutional syndrome: Background

 In Europe and North America, the trend of putting the mentally ill into mental hospitals began as early as the 17th century, and hospitals often focused more on "restraining" or controlling inmates than on curing them, although hospital conditions improved somewhat with movements for human treatment, such as moral management.
 By the mid-20th century, overcrowding in institutions, the failure of institutional treatment to cure most mental illnesses, and the advent of drugs such as Thorazine prompted many hospitals to begin discharging patients in large numbers, in the beginning of the deinstitutionalization movement (the process of gradually moving people from inpatient care in mental hospitals, to outpatient care).

 Deinstitutionalization did not always result in better treatment, however, and in many ways it helped reveal some of the shortcomings of institutional care, as discharged patients were often unable to take care of themselves, and many ended up homeless or in jail.
 In other words, many of these patients had become "institutionalized" and were unable to adjust to independent living.
 One of the first studies to address the issue of institutionalization directly was British psychiatrist Russell Barton's 1959 book Institutional Neurosis, which claimed that many symptoms of mental illness (specifically, psychosis) were not physical brain defects as once thought, but were consequences of institutions' "stripping" (a term probably first used in this context by Erving Goffman) away the "psychological crutches" of their patients.

 Since the middle of the 20th century, the problem of institutionalization has been one of the motivating factors for the increasing popularity of deinstitutionalization and the growth of community mental health services, since some mental healthcare providers believe that institutional care may create as many problems as it solves.

-Romanian children who suffered from severe neglect at a young age were adopted by families.
-Research reveals that the post-institutional syndrome occurring in these children gave rise to symptoms of autistic behavior.
-Studies done on eight Romanian adoptees living in the Netherlands revealed that about one third of the children exhibited behavioral and communication problems resembling that of autism.
+Post Institutional Autistic Syndrome

+Post Institutional Autistic Syndrome (PIAS), also known as quasi-autism, is an autistiform syndrome originally observed in a group of eight Romanian children who lived in orphanages and suffered from severe neglect at a young age.
+These children had symptoms resembling autism, such as repetitive behaviors and language regression, despite not having a known history of the condition.

+A follow-up study done on twenty-six adult adoptees identified as having quasi-autism found that people with quasi-autism tend to have lower IQs, social difficulties related to autism, other neurodevelopmental disorders such as ADHD, and higher rates of unemployment and lower education attainment.